Alerts

 - Ewen 2.5 miles

 Background: this notorious and narrow stretch of path is prone to flooding.
 The left sided fence has a non-barbed wire (a few inches below the barbed wire) that you can hang onto and shuffle across.
 The right side is less forgiving.
-Update 3/10: This stretch is impassable.
+Update 4/12: Considerably under water.
+We had to turn back a couple of hundred yards before the bad bit!

 - Water Hay 8 miles